Compare

 Yes

 Why this comparison is fair.
 We’re not anti anything in this table.
-Cursor genuinely is the best in-editor pair-programmer we have used.
-Devin shipped truly autonomous loops before anyone else.
-We’re built for a different shape of work — ticket-in / PR-out, async, with hard guardrails around money and data.
-If you’re mostly coding solo in your editor, Cursor probably wins.
-If you’re running a small team that wants ticket execution off the critical path, that’s us.
+Cursor is strong for in-editor work, and Devin is a serious autonomous-engineering product.
+Specship is built for a narrower shape of work: ticket-in, PR-out, async, with guardrails around budget, repo policy, and review.
 Pick the tool that fits the loop you actually run.

 Now in private beta